aberman102/StockX/README.md

 - Does it matter what season a sneaker is released?

-- Is there a relationship between the type of shoe that is released and the price it retails at?
+- Is there a relationship between Twitter Hype and Profitability?

-- Does Nike Sneakers resale at a higher average price than Adidas Sneakers?
+- Do Nike Sneakers resale at a higher average price than Adidas Sneakers?

 ### The Approach